Low Blood Pressure with Your Parkinson’s Disease?

 - Symptoms may include, but are not limited to, dizziness, feeling faint and/or falls.

 Other qualifications apply.

 - Compensation up to $900 for time and travel

 Insurance is not required.

-If you are interested in participating in our Low Blood Pressure with Parkinson’s Disease study, please fill out the form below or call us at (520) 225-0382.
+If you are interested in participating in our Parkinson’s Disease with Low Blood Pressure study, please fill out the form below or call us at (520) 225-0382.